 As we approach the holidays many RV families will be asked what gifts family and friends can purchase for them and their kids.
 It can be difficult to make a wish list when living in a small space, especially if you are new to RVing and not yet sure what you will need and is worthwhile to consume precious space and weight.
-With years of experience living in an RV, we have come up with a list of ideas for holiday gifts, based on the four gift rule:
+With years of experience living in an RV, we have come up with a list of ideas for some great holiday gifts, based on the four gift rule:

 Something you want